nuagenetworks/monolithe/Configuration & Vanilla Reference.md

 # Monolithe Configuration & Vanilla Reference

-In order to generate sdks and documentation, Monolithe uses some Specifications.
+In order to generate sdks/clis and documentation, Monolithe uses some Specifications.
 But it also need informations that does not belong to these Specifications.
 For instance, what class names to use when generating a Python SDK, what would be the name of the SDK, additional API documentation pages and so on.

 All that information are given to Monolithe through a configuration file.
 This file is a `ini` file, and it is given either as a parameter of the `monogen` command line interfaces, or through  a `MonolitheConfig` object, when using Monolithe as a library.